-- Maintain a cumulative GPA of 3.0 in the education core courses. - Maintain a cumulative GPA of no less than 2.75. - Demonstrate dispositions identified within the program. - Complete appropriate Gateways.
+- Maintain a career GPA of 3.0 in the education core courses. - Maintain a career GPA of no less than 2.75. - Demonstrate dispositions identified within the program. - Complete appropriate Gateways.

 Entrance Requirements for the Teacher Education Program (Professional Year)